List of Regular Show episodes

 Regular Show is an American animated sitcom created by J. G. Quintel for Cartoon Network that aired from September 6, 2010, to January 16, 2017.
 The series revolves around the daily lives of two 23-year-old friends, Mordecai (a blue jay), and Rigby (a raccoon).
 They work as groundskeepers at a park, and spend their days trying to slack off and entertain themselves by any means.
-This is much to the chagrin of their boss Benson (a gumball machine) and their coworker Skips (a yeti), but to the delight of park owner Mr. Maellard's son Pops (a man with a lollipop-shaped head).
-Their other coworkers, Muscle Man (an overweight green man) and Hi-Five Ghost (a ghost with a hand extending from the top of his head) serve as their rivals.
+This is much to the chagrin of their boss Benson (a gumball machine) and their coworker Skips (an immortal yeti), but to the delight of park owner Mr. Maellard's son Pops (a man with a lollipop-shaped head).
+Their other coworkers, Muscle Man (an overweight green man) and Hi-Five Ghost (a ghost with a hand extending from the top of his head) serve as their competitive but friendly rivals.

 Quintel initially worked as a writer and staff director for the Cartoon Network series Camp Lazlo and The Marvelous Misadventures of Flapjack before he was offered to produce a short for the network's showcase project The Cartoonstitute.
 Quintel developed the Regular Show pilot for the project, utilizing characters from his California Institute of the Arts student films The Naïve Man from Lolliland (2005) and 2 in the AM PM (2006).
 While The Cartoonstitute was ultimately scrapped, Cartoon Network executives approved the production of Regular Show, starting with its first season.
 Its first two seasons were rating successes, with Nielsen Media Research ranking the series at number one in its time period amongst its primary demographic.
 As of May 2013, the program averages approximately 2 to 2.5 million viewers each week.

 Regular Show received positive reviews from critics and has been noted for its appeal towards different age groups, simplistic animation style, and frequent references to 1980s popular culture.
 It has attained four Primetime Emmy Award nominations, including a win in the Short-format Animation category for the 2012 third season episode "Eggscellent".
 The series has also been nominated for two Annie Awards, as well as three BAFTA Children's Awards.
 The eighth and final season was announced by Cartoon Network on July 7, 2015.
 A film adaptation based on the series, titled Regular Show: The Movie, premiered on November 25, 2015.
 After eight seasons and 244 episodes, Regular Show concluded on January 16, 2017, with the 33-minute finale "A Regular Epic Final Battle".

 On June 12, 2024, Warner Bros.
 Discovery announced that a new series featuring some characters from Regular Show had been greenlit, with Quintel returning as showrunner.
+The series was soon revealed to be titled Regular Show: The Lost Tapes and premiered worldwide on May 11, 2026.